-- A) Single-Family Residential.
-Within 1-year of the issuance of a temporary certificate of compliance, the following is required for new single-family dwelling units: - 1) Lawns.
+A) Single-Family Residential.
+Within 1-year of the issuance of a temporary certificate of compliance, the following is required for new single-family dwelling units:

+- 1) Lawns.
 Lawns must be sodded, seeded or hydro seeded, and installed in all areas of residential property not otherwise landscaped, and must be maintained and present complete coverage within 3-months of planting.
-The property owner is responsible for soil erosion protection prior to the installation and for maintaining the approved grade before and after lawn installation. - 2) Trees.
-Two deciduous trees (at least 2-inches caliper) must be planted; at least one tree must be planted within the front yard, which includes the public right-of-way, and one in the rear yard. - B) Multiple-Family Residential.
-In addition to the standards listed in 9.04, multiple-family residential uses must provide a minimum of two deciduous or evergreen trees per dwelling unit, unless otherwise determined by the Planning Commission.
+The property owner is responsible for soil erosion protection prior to the installation and for maintaining the approved grade before and after lawn installation. - a) Alternative Groundcover. low-growing plants other than traditional turfgrass, including but not limited to fine fescues, buffalo grass, zoysia grass, microclover, native grass mixes, creeping thyme, sedum species, and mondo grass, which are used to cover the ground in a landscape setting.
+Alternative groundcovers selected for use must be appropriate for the local climate, soil conditions, and intended use of the area.
+Preference should be given to native species and those that provide ecological benefits such as pollinator support or nitrogen fixation. - b) Planting pollinator habitat.
+Enhancing pollinator habitats through the strategic use of native plants and sustainable gardening practices can significantly contribute to the health and diversity of local ecosystems.
+(Refer to Green Macomb's Residential Planting Guidance for design considerations and best planting practices) - 2) Trees.
+Two deciduous trees (at least 2-inches caliper) must be planted; at least one tree must be planted within the front yard, which includes the public right-of-way, and one in the rear yard.